Alimony & Spousal Support in Columbus, OH

 - The lost income production capacity of each party resulting from legal separation;

-- Any remaining factor deemed appropriate by judge to the case.
+- Any remaining factor deemed appropriate by the judge to the case.

 These modifications take place because of one party’s substantial change in circumstances.
 Changes in salary are one of the largest factors in modifications, such as a pay increase or decrease.
 Unexpected medical costs may also appear and hinder the paying party from completing their alimony payments.